 - Must have a minimum cumulative grade point average of 3.0.
 However, a 3.5 cum GPA is preferred.

 There are no foreign language or entrance examination requirements.
 It should be emphasized that meeting the academic requirements or previous enrollment in the Non-Degree Program does not guarantee admission.
 You must show promise of superior achievements and must have suitable preparation for the course of study you wish to undertake.
 If you are admitted to the School before completing a bachelor’s degree, the admission will remain conditional until receipt of the final transcript of any undergraduate work in progress at the time of acceptance.

-Once the deadline is reached applications are not considered, no exceptions are made.
+Once the deadline is reached, incomplete applications are not considered; no exceptions are made.

 Liberal Arts Requirements

 Graduate education in social work at the University of Connecticut School of Social Work builds on a solid liberal arts foundation attained at the baccalaureate level.
 Applicants with a strong liberal arts foundation will have creative, analytical, and dialectical thinking skills gained from their undergraduate education in literature, the arts, politics, economics, history, philosophy, and the human and natural sciences.
 Entering students are expected to possess the intellectual and scholarly preparation needed for written and verbal communication, as well as for synthesizing and conceptualizing knowledge about advanced social work practice.
 They must also have knowledge about people, diverse cultures, social issues and problems.
 You must submit evidence of your liberal arts background in both your personal statement and official undergraduate transcript.
 Learn more about the types of liberal arts courses that are considered to meet this requirement.